Farm Well Horse Camp/Trailhead

 Directions

-From Silver Lake, Oregon, take Oregon Highway 31 southbound for less than half a mile, then turn right onto County Highway 4-12 (East Bay Road/Forest Road 28).
-Continue on Forest Road 28 for 6 miles, then turn left onto Forest Road 2916.
-Continue 6 miles on Forest Road 2916 to Farm Well Horse Camp.
+From Silver Lake Ranger District, take Oregon Highway 31 southbound for less than a half mile, then turn right onto County Highway 4-12 (East Bay Road/Forest Road 28).
+Continue on Forest Road 28 for 6 miles, then turn left on Forest Road 2916.
+Continue on Forest Road 2916 for 6 miles to Farm Well Horse Camp.

 Nearby Campgrounds